-PER CURIAM: Ramon Vazquez-Carmona appeals his involuntary manslaughter while driving under the influence (DUI) conviction.
-Vazquez-Carmona contends that insufficient evidence supports his conviction because no "direct evidence" proves that his conduct killed the victim, Cynthia Goulding.
-He asks us to reverse the trial court's guilty verdict.
-Nevertheless, Vazquez-Carmona's sufficiency of the evidence arguments contain grave flaws.
+In our original and modified opinions, Vazquez-Carmona appealed his involuntary manslaughter conviction while driving under the influence.
+Vazquez-Carmona contended that insufficient evidence supported his conviction because no "direct evidence" proved that his conduct killed the victim, Cynthia Goulding.
+He asked us to reverse his conviction, which was determined by a trial to the district court, commonly referred to as a bench trial.
+Nevertheless, we determined that Vazquez-Carmona's sufficiency of the evidence arguments contained grave flaws.
 For instance, the evidence showed that Vazquez-Carmona, while intoxicated, crashed his silver truck into Steve Pulliam's black van.
-And this collision forced Pulliam's black van 25 feet further down the street to where Goulding had parked her white van to aid Pulliam.
+And this collision forced Pulliam's black van 25 feet further down the street to where Goulding had parked her white van while in the process of rendering aid to Pulliam.
 Goulding's lifeless body was found immediately after the collision next to her white van.
-The coroner's report stated that Goulding's death was due to multiple blunt force injuries.
+The coroner's report stated that Goulding's death was due to multiple blunt force injuries to her head and upper body.